tokyojack/Todoify/README.md

 ##

 Now you've just install the program!
-Uh oh, people must be super jelous of your new fancy todo lists... ```┬┴┬┴┤ ͜ʖ ͡°) ├┬┴┬┴```!
+Uh oh, people must be super jelous of your new super fancy todo lists... ```┬┴┬┴┤ ͜ʖ ͡°) ├┬┴┬┴```!